wp-plugins/front-end-pm/readme.txt

 * Admins can set to field of announcement email.
 * Admins can set Directory will be shown to all or not.
 * Admins can block any user to send private message.
+* Admins can set time delay between two messages send by a user.
 * Admins can see all other's private message.
 * Admins can block all users to send new message but they can send reply of their message.
 * Admins can hide autosuggestion for users.